Tag

 Sometimes all your PC may need is just a quick restart.
 This will clear out temporary files, shut down any programs you didn’t know were running, and give your computer more of a fresh slate.

-If a while has passed since you last restarted your computer, save all your and reboot.
+If a while has passed since you last restarted your computer, save all your work and reboot.
 After the restart, launch the programs you’ve previously had open and check if your CPU usage is now back to normal.

 Check open processes